Kylerh15/Discord-Stuff/BetterDreamFrame/readme.md

 # Better Dream Frame
-A port of the popular theme Dream Frame fixed for BetterDicord.
+A port of the popular theme from powercord Dream Frame fixed for BetterDicord.